Thermodynamic potential for quark-gluon plasma with finite quark masses and chemical potential: Method of Calculation

-Finally, in the limit $T \ll m - \mu \ll m$ we have the result \cite{Kapusta78} of primary interest for this paper.
+Finally, for moderate temperature and $ \mu \le m $ we have the result of interest for this paper.

-This expression obviously diverges for $\mu > m$.
-Nevertheless, it is useful for low to moderate chemical potential.
-The new aspect of the present work, however is a proposed an analytic interpolation between the massive and massless regimes.
-This provides a more accurate representation of the true EoS.
+This expression obviously diverges exponentially for $\mu > m$ and diverges with temperature as $T^2$.
+Nevertheless, it is useful for low to moderate chemical potential and temperatures up to and beyond $\sim m_s $.
+Moreover, in the next section we describe an analytic interpolation between the massive and massless regimes that we propose is a more accurate representation of the true EoS than to assume massless quarks for the two-loop correction.